aws-samples/aws-braziltechtalk2019-cicd-demo/README.md

 git commit -m "Fix configuration file name" git push
 ```
 5. The pipeline will be started and you can follow its execution on CodePipeline console.
-It should finishes succeffully!
+It should finishes succesffully!
 6. Try again the application!